ianframe/retakeScheduler/README.md

 Alpha Version:
-+ Contains user accounts
-+ Roles functionality -- teacher and student
++ Project currently supports roles functionality with an admin and student role.
-+ Users only see and schedule/remove retakes while logged in
++ Users only see and schedule/remove retakes while logged in.
-+ Accounts contain student information for quick retake scheduling
++ Accounts contain student information for quick retake scheduling.
+User information is pulled from their profile.
 + Standard descriptions are dynamically generated after selecting the unit.

 Improvements Needed:
++ Forgotten password
++ Scaling to be used by multiple teachers.
-+ Text reminders
++ Text/email reminders to students before a scheduled retake.